LouwrensP/LamedalCore/docs/Workflow.md

 # Workflow
 * For most applications the following workflow will work best.
+(That is use the nuget package at https://www.nuget.org/packages/LamedalCore)

 ![Kiku](/src/Designs/Lamedal_Usage_Workflow1.png)